cantab/unicode_titlecase/README.md

 ## Usage

-This gem patches the String class to provide a method title\_case, which returns a string that is 'title cased', i.e., the first letter in each significant word is in capitals, the rest in lowercase.
+This gem patches the String class to provide a title_case method, which returns a string that is 'title cased': the first letter in each significant word is in capitals with the rest in lowercase.

 To use, just call the title_case method on any string you want to titlecase.

 For example,